varshit007/ConsoleAdventure/README.md

 #### Commands you can enter:
 - "go" and then a valid direction to move to a new room.
 - "examine" to see all information about current room.
-- "view room" to see an image of the current room
+- "view room" to see an image of the current room.
-- "take" or "grab" and then a valid item name to pick up an item
+- "take" or "grab" and then a valid item name to pick up an item.
 - "drop" and then a valid item name to drop an item
 - Once you reach your desired destination, you win